aperaverzeu/Labs/3 term/dotNet/ETL/README.md

 # ETL

-ETL is a service that monitors some FTP-server and move files from one site to another.
+ETL is a service that monitors some FTP-server and moves files from one site to another.

-Moving with encryption, compression and saving all the info in database
+Moving with encryption, compression and saving all the info in database.

 ## Installation